 National lockdown and local restrictions have ravished YFC social calendars, with opportunities to meet new people limited to virtual chats, online hangouts and the odd socially distanced meet up.

-Anna now calls upon her fellow young farmers to rediscover what Muddy Matches, the original home o has to offer when it comes to filling that void.
+Anna now calls upon her fellow young farmers to rediscover what Muddy Matches, the original home of farmer dating, has to offer when it comes to filling that void.